-The percentage of Upfield's product sales by weight, that don't contain any animalderived product following the British Standards Institution ("BSI") PAS224:2020 standard.
+The percentage of Upfield's product sales by weight, whose characterising ingredients are derived from plants, and that don't contain any animal-derived product following the British Standards Institution ("BSI") PAS224:2020 standard.

-100% Plant-based foods should be food whose characterizing ingredients are derived from plants and should not contain any animal-derived ingredient.
+100% Plant-based foods should be food whose characterising ingredients are derived from plants and should not contain any animal-derived ingredient.